HewlettPackard/hpe-sd-cloud/docker/examples/compose/sd-prometheus/README.md

 ### Data exporters

 Data exporters are the ones reading the information provide by the Service Director  **Self Monitor** module, and serving it to Prometheus properly.
-Two exported are used here: **Grok Exporter** and **SQL Exporter**.
+Two exported are used here: **Grok Exporter** and a custom Json Exporter.

 #### Grok Exporter